 The Equality Policy and the Dignity and Respect Policy protect all members of the University community from discrimination, bullying and harassment; this includes discrimination, bullying and/or harassment relating to gender (including transgender identities).
 Don't hesitate to contact the Equality Officer or the Dignity and Respect Contact Persons (listed in the policy) for advice on these matters.

-Gender is a key theme in Annual Equality Monitoring Reports and the Board of the university has commissioned many in-depth reports on the relative representation of women and men in various aspects of Trinity life.
-The Trinity Centre for Gender Equality and Leadership (formerly WiSER) regularly publish research in this area.
+Gender is a key theme in Annual Equality Monitoring Reports and the Board of the University has commissioned many in-depth reports on the relative representation of women and men in various aspects of Trinity life.
+The Trinity Centre for Gender Equality and Leadership (formerly WiSER) regularly publishes research in this area.

-Trinity has also been involved in producing reports on transgender / intersex experiences at the national level:
+Trinity has also been involved in producing reports on transgender/intersex experiences at the national level, such as:

-The Employment Equality Act outlaws discrimination within employment related to nine grounds including gender (encompassing gender identity / expression); the Equal Status Act also outlaws discrimination on the basis of gender, covering access to goods and services (including education).
-The promotion of gender equality is specifically stated as an objective of a university in the Universities Act.
+The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including gender (encompassing gender identity / expression); the Equal Status Act 2000 (as amended) also outlaws discrimination on the basis of gender, covering access to goods and services (including education).
+The promotion of gender equality is specifically stated as an objective of a university in the Universities Act 1997.
 Please see our legislation webpages for further information.